diogogpinto/filament-themes-full-guide/README.md

 ![Breadcrumb Example](./screenshots/breadcrumb-example.webp)

-Looking at the breadcrumb component with Chrome's builtin devtools, you can see that the <nav> tag contains the following classes:
+Looking at the breadcrumb component with Chrome's builtin Developer Tools > Inspect Element, you can see that the <nav> tag contains the following classes:

 ```html
     <nav class="fi-breadcrumbs mb-2 hidden sm:block">